labi3285/QXTableView/README.md

 ### use

 There are four kinds of table view for use:
-> QXMutiHeightTableView:
+> 【QXMutiHeightTableView】
 Normal, use height in item
-> QXEstimatedHeightTableView:
+> 【QXEstimatedHeightTableView】
 EstimatedHeight, use estimatedHeight in item
-> QXStaticEstimatedHeightTableView:
+> 【QXStaticEstimatedHeightTableView】
 FixEstimatedHeight, ignore estimatedHeight and height in item
-> QXStaticHeightTableView:
+> 【QXStaticHeightTableView】
 FixHeight, ignore estimatedHeight and height in item

 Create table view
 ```swift